zed-industries/docs/CONTRIBUTING_TO_KEY_BINDINGS.md

 1. Running the `zed: open default keymap` command in Zed
 2. Copying and pasting the contents into `script/key-bindings/source/default.json` (**use Zed stable for this step**)

-Once the updates are in place, run the script via `python main.py`.
+Once the updates are in place, run the script via `python main.py` and ensure that the output looks correct.